ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Mouse right button, West: Mouse middle button, East: Mouse X2 button, North: Mouse X1 button, South: Pointer reset

-In RPCS3 game's GPU configuration, set Framelimit to Auto, check Write Color Buffers (required in order to fix screen brightness), check VSync.
+In RPCS3 game's GPU configuration, set Framelimit to 50 (required in order to get correct mouse button response, may need latest version of RPCS3), check Write Color Buffers (to fix screen brightness), check VSync.
 In I/O tab, set Mouse Handler to Basic, Move Handler to Mouse, Camera Input to PS Eye, Camera Handler to Fake, check Show PS Move Cursor.
-In Advanced tab, set VBlank Frequency to 59 Hz, uncheck VBlank NTSC Fixup (only available in game custom configuration, and it's important in order to get correct mouse button response).

 In Mice->Basic Mouse configuration, set Button 1/2/3/4/5 to Mouse Left/Right/Middle/Back/Fwd respectively, set Button 6/7/8 to 6/7/8 (without Num+) respectively.
 In USB Devices->PS Move (Mouse) configuration, set Start/Select/Triangle/Circle/Cross/Square/Move/T to Mouse 7/6/4/5/2/3/8/1 respectively, and clear all other buttons.
 In Gamepad configuration, setup a keyboard or gamepad handler for PS3 Controller to navigate menus in game, as RPCS3 doesn't support PS Move navigation.
 When using a keyboard handler, press Ctrl-F11 in game to switch between PS3 Controller mode and PS Move mode.

 In the crosshair calibration screen, make sure PS Move mode is active.
 Keep in window mode and resize the window as large as possible at the center of the screen while matching the game's aspect ratio (required in order to align the Windows cursor with the PS Move cursor).

+Alternatively, use [NirCmd 64-bit](https://www.nirsoft.net/utils/nircmd.html) to set maximized window by running "nircmd win -style process rpcs3.exe 0xC00000", "nircmd win -style process rpcs3.exe 0x40000" to hide title bar and border, and "nircmd win setsize process rpcs3.exe 0 0 1920 1080" (example of 1920x1080 screen) to set window size, but don't switch to real fullscreen, otherwise the crosshair will move incorrectly.

 For Time Crisis 4 and Razing Storm, press Trigger to start calibration.
 Except the center target, you should aim at a little further from the outermost ring of each target toward the window edge to get the correct calibration.
 But don't aim too far, otherwise you can't turn left/right in the game when you need to point the crosshair to the window edge.
 For Deadstorm Pirates, press Back button to start calibration, just aim at the center of each target.